I3ck/Spritify.com/README.md

 #### Flags

 ##### Mirror right/down
-Mirror the input to make it possible to create symmetrical graphics
+Mirror the input to make to create symmetrical shapes.

 ##### Border on edges
-On the final image all edge pixels will be turned into border pixels
+On the final image all edge pixels will be turned into border pixels.

 ![Border on edges off](/images/borderonedgesoff.png?raw=true "Border on edges off")
 (Border on edges off)